craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Mar 05 23.md

 			- i want to talk to the girls about this because i do NOT know wat that is
 		- The Black Mage
 			- FUCk queill, this guy is an asshole and he's so creepy
-			- i feel like he doesnt actually have boundries
+			- i feel like he doesnt actually have boundaries
 		- The Boomsticks
 			- again, i knew about this, but it's not something thats super on my radar right now considering the worldwide crisis we just dealt with and we're now dealing with
 - in conclusion, i'm really interested in speaking with [[The Wizard In Blue]] and [[Pirre Tald]] more about like, what we just did and why we did it and what we're gonna do next